 [21:45:29] Software Installation done.

-You can now login to OCI console and notice the instance deployed in the Finance Compartment or department
+You can now login to OCI console and notice the Aviatrix Transit GW instance deployed in the Finance Compartment or Department.

-Following output shows the type of instance and bunch of other information directly gathered from the OCI console.
+Following output shows the instance detail and other information directly gathered from the OCI console.